These 9 states have the chance to protect abortion this election — Here's what you can do

 Chris Coduto/Getty Images for UltraViolet

-Arizona for Abortion Access announced this week that they have secured enough signatures to put a constitutional amendment enshrining the right to abortion on the ballot in the November elections.
-The measure must still be validated, but is expected to pass.
+Arizona for Abortion Access secured enough signatures in April to put a constitutional amendment enshrining the right to abortion on the ballot in the November elections.

 Chris_Harris/Shutterstock

-The Florida Supreme Court, in the same ruling they upheld a 15-week abortion ban, permitted a ballot measure that would let voters decide to enshrine abortion protections in the state constitution.
-The measure gives voters the chance to directly block Republican Gov. Ron DeSantis' 6-week ban, which has been signed but is yet to be enacted.
+Florida's ballot measure would let voters decide to enshrine abortion protections in the state constitution, giving them the chance to directly block Republican Gov. Ron DeSantis' 6-week ban.

 Jonathan Weiss/Shutterstock